htsai1/SDCND-Term1-Project5-Vehicle-Detection-and-Tracking/README.md

 # SDCND-Term1-Project5-Vehicle-Detection-and-Tracking
 This is the repo to store the work of Term 1 Project 5 Vehicle Detection and Tracking.
-Including:
-1. Project writeup.
+Files included in this repo:
+1. Writeup - Please see writeup_report.md
-2. Code in Jupyter Notebook (include example out images for each stage of the pipeline and the final output video).
+2. Code - Please see Jupyter notebook:Vehicle-Detection-And-Tracking.ipynb, it contains the final pipeline along with example out images for each stage of the pipeline and the final output video.
+3. Example output images - Example images that used in the wrtieup report
-3. Final output video.
+4. Final output video- Please see the mp4 file.